Summary:

 Glossy Paper

 Glossy paper is coated with a shiny finish that enhances colour contrast and sharpness.
-It has a high-sheen surface that reflects light, which can make images pop with vivid detail.
-This type of paper is often associated with consumer photography, promotional materials and anything meant to grab visual attention.
+It has a high-sheen surface that reflects light, making images pop with vivid detail.
+This type of paper is often associated with consumer photography, promotional materials, and anything meant to grab visual attention.

 Feel: Smooth and slick